SebaStad/menele/README.md

 * Select all button in html preview
 * Copy to clipboard button in html preview
 * Check loading is working correctly
+* Adjust css of red boxes at top at bottom

 * Build actual app.rs not testmod.rs
 * Move Windowsizestate to reducer folder